marsha88/react-navigation.github.io/docs/navigation-actions.md

 Go back to previous screen and close current screen. `back` action creator takes in one optional parameter:

-* `key` - _string or null_ - optional - If set, navigation will go back from the given key.
-If null, navigation will go back anywhere.
+* `key` - _String_ - Required - The identifier for the route to navigate back to.
+Navigates back to the route identified by the key if it already exists.

 ```js
 import { NavigationActions } from 'react-navigation';